 Pam also offers wine tours and talks and is a wine advisor to restaurants, clubs and private clients.

 In the fall of 2021, as part of her interest in furthering professional education on wine and the environment, she will be a guest lecturer at Kedge Wine Business School in France in collaboration with Jeremy Cukierman, MW, in his class on wine and climate change.

-Find Pam's latest article on organic and biodynamic wines - on French wine critics scoring organic and biodynamic wines 6-12 points higher than conventional wines - at WineBusiness.com.
+Find Pam's February 2021 article on organic and biodynamic wines - on French wine critics scoring organic and biodynamic wines 6-12 points higher than conventional wines - at WineBusiness.com.